SWAT4HCLS/swatbh25-variant-representation-in-RDF/paper/paper.md

 # Introduction

 As part of the SWAT4HCLS BioHackathon 2025, we here report that we worked on the mapping and merging of different ontology models about genetic variants.
+At SWAT4HCLS multiple groups discussed how they had represented sections of VCF in RDF ([@extends:discusses:Bodrug2025; @extends:discusses:Cazzaro2025; @extends:discusses:Crum2025]).

 | Header 1 | Header 2 |